PupBrutus/BrutusTagSystem/README.md

 ### TagGroupScript

 This script is attached to the TagGroup prefab and is used to manage the position and rotation of the tag group above the owner's head in the world.
+The value of the offset the tags are displayed above the player's head can be adjusted in the code, currently this is set dynamically per player 115% of their avatar height.
 This script doesn't interact with any other components.

 ### TagButton

-This script is attached to the TagButton prefab and is used to manage the tag button interactivity, manage which players have the tag selected, and handle data serialization.
+This script is attached to the TagButton prefab and is used to manage the tag button interactivity, manage which players have the tag selected via DataList and a converted JSON string, and handles data serialization/late join logic/player left logic etc.

 ### TagDisplay